Scaless/enumbra/README.md

 # Examples

+Annotated config files are provided as enumbra_config.toml and enum_config.toml.

 # Building

 enumbra uses vcpkg for a couple of dependencies.
 Modify CMakeSettings.json to fit your setup, namely set cmakeToolchain to your vcpkg toolchain file.